theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-power-automate.md

 ### Testing the Service

-In the **Test** screen the custom connector can be tested.
-To do this, a connection must first be created with **+ New connection**.
+In the **Test** screen the custom connector can be tested. <br>
+- To do this, a connection must first be created with **+ New connection**.
-Enter the credentials of the SAP user you have defined for the connection to the SAP source system in the yunIO connection settings.
+- Enter the credentials of the SAP user you have defined for the connection to the SAP source system in the yunIO connection settings.
 Furthermore select the gateway instance for the *Microsoft on-prem data gateway* if you selected this option in the *General* screen.
-Confirm the settings with **Create connection**.
+- Confirm the settings with **Create connection**.

 ![Power-Automate-Custom-Connector-Test-Connection.png](/img/contents/yunio/power-automate-custom-connector-test-connection.png){:class="img-responsive"}

-To test the service and see data flowing from SAP, **(1)** enter valid import values for the parameters you defined as *Supplied by caller* in the yunIO service settings.
+To test the service and see data flowing from SAP,
+- **(1)** enter valid import values for the parameters you defined as *Supplied by caller* in the yunIO service settings.
-Then **(2)** click on **Test operation**.
-In the **(3)** Request Body box the SAP response can be viewed.
+- Then **(2)** click on **Test operation**.
+- In the **(3)** Request Body box the SAP response can be viewed.

 ![Power-Automate-Custom-Connector-Test-Operation.png](/img/contents/yunio/power-automate-custom-connector-test-operation.png){:class="img-responsive"}